IBM/datascienceontology-frontend/README.md

 ## Getting started

-To serve the frontend locally, install the dependencies using `yarn` and then run `npm run serve`.
+To serve the frontend locally, install the dependencies using `npm install` and then run `npm run serve`.
 The development server will proxy the official [backend](https://github.com/epatters/datascienceontology-backend) running at https://api.datascienceontology.org.